 So Google decided to shut down its internal game development studio, and everyone who already hated the platform since its announcement came out to call this the end for Stadia.

-However, I don’t think it’s the end for Stadia.
-Not just because they continue to release games and announce more games coming to Stadia, but because they made it sound like they were going to work to get more partners to bring their games to Stadia.
+However, I don’t think it is the end for Stadia.
+Not just because they continue to release games and announce more games coming to the Stadia, but because they made it sound like they were going to work to get more partners to bring their games to the platform.
 That, to me, sounds like they want to buy their exclusives rather than build them themselves – even if it’s only timed exclusives (or just bringing established franchises to their platform even if they aren’t exclusive).

 New IP’s can be hard to sell.

 And it’s going to be really hard to sell a new IP on a new platform.
 Even if it’s good, there are people who aren’t going to adopt a new platform to experience it, because they don’t have any ties to the characters or world just yet.

 So from a purely business mindset, it probably makes more sense at this stage, to build your fledgling platform on the backs of established franchises before taking a risk on an expensive new IP.